mahdibayat73/counter/README.md

 # counter
-create counter by setInterval &amp; clearInterval with js
+create counter by setInterval and clearInterval with js